 - The student and NYIT each have a right to prints (copies) at cost as such prints (copies) are needed for NYIT or student use.
 Such prints (copies) may not be rented or sold.

 - Minimum undergraduate GPA of 2.85 for full matriculation to the program.
 Scores on the GRE or other diagnostic tests may be requested to assist in evaluation of a candidate’s credentials.

 - Applicants with an undergraduate GPA between 2.5 and 2.84 may, at the discretion of the director, be given the opportunity to demonstrate their qualifications for full matriculation by achieving a graduate cumulative GPA of 3.0 or higher in their first four graduate degree courses.
-In addition, these students may be required to take the verbal section of the GRE.
+In addition, these students may be required to take the GRE.

-- Applicants with an undergraduate GPA below 2.49 should take the GRE and achieve a minimum score of 153 in the verbal section to be considered for admission.
+- Applicants with an undergraduate GPA below 2.49 should take the GRE and achieve a minimum score of 153 to be considered for admission.

 Basic media production competencies, as evidenced by undergraduate transcripts or hands-on professional experience.

 - Students without basic skills will be required to take one or more three-credit prerequisite courses specifically structured to provide these proficiencies.
 The prerequisite credits may not be applied to the total number of graduate credits required for degree completion, but they will appear on official transcripts.